 - your employer may agree to make some changes to help you return

-Below are some examples of changes that your employer could consider:
+Examples of changes that your employer could consider include:

-- returning to work gradually – for example, by starting part-time
+- having you return to work gradually – for example, by working part-time

-- having other support to do your job, such as avoiding heavy lifting
+- giving you other support to do your job, such as avoiding heavy lifting

 Depending on your job, you may need to meet other requirements before you can return to work.
-For example, DVLA rules will apply if you drive:
+For example, Driver and Vehicle Licensing Agency (DVLA) rules will apply if you drive:

 - a large goods vehicle (LGV), such as a lorry